spatialos/UnrealGDK/SpatialGDK/Documentation/content/singleton-actors.md

   - `ALevelScriptActor`
   - any classes that derive from the preceding classes

 For all classes that you manually tag as Singleton Actors, make sure that Singleton Actors are spawned on all server-worker instances at runtime.
-You need to write code to do this when you create each server-worker type.

-> **Note**: Never write code to spawn Singleton Actors when you create client-worker types.
+> **Note**: Never spawn Singleton Actors on client-worker instances.

 ## Managing Singleton Actors